kluchey/OMG/pages/MTH1W___4___1 Inequalities.md

 - #+BEGIN_CAUTION
   Today we begin Unit 4:  Mathematical Modelling and will learn to describe inequalities using our knowledge of Linear Relations.
   #+END_CAUTION
-- # Preparing for EQAO #.v-self-border
+- ## Preparing for EQAO #.v-self-border
-	- Here is a question posed on an EQAO practice test:
+	- Here is a question posed on an EQAO practice test.
+What do you understand about it?
+What do not notice that is familiar?
+What do you notice that is not familiar?
 		- Which inequality corresponds to this graph? #.v-border-children logseq.order-list-type:: number
 		  ![image.png](../assets/image_1748372403293_0.png){:height 364, :width 382}